Welcome to St. Mark's! Here you can read about our history, when the church was built and what we used to look like!

 St. Mark's now

-St. Mark's celebrated its 150 year anniversary in 2004 and up until 2019 has formed one third of the Tollington Parish.
-This has consisted of three churches in the Finsbury Park area; St. Saviour's, Emmanuel Holloway and St. Mark's.
-The three churches are currently in a transition to three separate parishes yet will remain as a group.
+St. Mark's celebrated its 150 year anniversary in 2004 and up until 2019 formed one third of the Tollington Parish.
+This consisted of three churches in the Finsbury Park area; St. Saviour's, Emmanuel Holloway and St. Mark's.
+The three churches have recently split into three separate parishes yet will remain as a group.
 The Tollington Parish has seen hundreds of people come through it's doors each week, especially during the Christmas season and hopes to continue in its vision to transform Tollington!